swapnilkiran/PowerBI-HR-analytics-dashboard/README.md

 # PowerBI-HR-analytics-dashboard

-This PowerBI project aims to help organizations enhance employee performance and reduce attrition by providing insights through a comprehensive HR Analytics dashboard.

 📊 **HR Analytics Dashboard for Employee Performance and Retention**

 This PowerBI project aims to help organizations enhance employee performance and reduce attrition by providing insights through a comprehensive HR Analytics dashboard.